peteash10/bunminster.uk/pages/rabbit_food.md

 Be wary of pesticides and lawn treatments.
 If you must use them, check if "pet friendly" includes rabbits and consider keeping them off the lawn for a few weeks.
 If you're gathering grass from parks and such, find areas that don't use chemicals.
 (Our local park has wildflower areas away from the sports pitches, for example.)

 *Rabbits should be supervised when outside of their secure area.
 It only takes a few minutes for a fox or dog to jump a fence.
-We've never had trouble with cats, but our buns are quite large.
-Also, suburban cats are idiots - countyside cats probably aren't.
-But a human sitting near the rabbits will keep them safe.*
+We've never had trouble with cats, as our buns are quite large and suburban cats are idiots, but countyside cats probably aren't.
+A human sitting near the rabbits will keep them safe.*

 ## Readigrass

 ![](/images/readigrass.jpg)

 This is cut grass that has been carefully dehydrated leaving the nutrients intact.
 It's a great substitute when your buns have mown the lawn down to the last blade and it's not grass-growing season.
 If you buy [the packs with a rabbit on the front](http://amzn.to/2ph4qW1) it's £5 for a kilogram, which is crazy expensive, but if you buy it with a horse on the front it's £15 for 15kg (at least it is from our supplier - [Hungry Horse](http://hungryhorse.org)).
 That's a fifth of the price and makes it much less of a luxury food!
-We give our dudes a couple of handfuls three times a day during the winter, less if they have access to fresh grass.
-If you can get hold of cardboard egg trays they make perfect holders!
+We give our dudes a few handfuls a day during the winter, less if they have access to fresh grass.

 ![](/images/readigrass_bag.jpg)